Coldtrates/Coldtrates/README.md

 This is a personal website that I would like to use as a Resume refrence.
 Some learning experiences personal, information, and interests of mine.

+Some of the features I wanted to incoperate was a hidden link Menu and Choice base game that had diffrent pictures and results.

 --- Css Features ---
 A navigation menu that expands and collapses properly at desktop and mobile sizes, such as by switching between vertical and horizontal styles, or is opened and closed by clicking the “hamburger” icon